tezxjs/TezX/docs/98.Toolkit/1. Middlewares/Github Oauth2.md

 | `signIn(user)`           | Called after user is authenticated.
 Return `true` to allow login. |
 | `jwt(token, user?)`      | Customize JWT token if applicable.                                |
 | `session(session, user)` | Customize the session object before sending to client.            |

 ---

-## 🛡 Security Tip

-Always validate the `state` returned from GitHub against a CSRF token stored on your server before accepting the response.

----